Spooktacular Halloween cross stitch patterns + kits to start today

 5. Attach a loop of elastic to the back of your felt panel along the other short edge, lining it up with your button.
 Why not use a thin elastic hairband in a matching colour as your loop?

-6. Black cat Halloween cross stitch pattern
+6. Black cat cross stitch Halloween pattern

 The black cat is a classic symbol is Halloween.
 There were superstitions surrounding black cats, that they were bad luck and owned by witches.
-However black cats are totally adorable and we think they deserve the spotlight all year round!

 halloween cross stitch - black cat